mircea-pavel-anton/hugo-theme-chirpy/content/post/2019-08-09-getting-started/index.en.md

 **Steps**:

-1. Follow the [Jekyll installation guide](https://jekyllrb.com/docs/installation/) to install Jekyll and ensure [Git](https://git-scm.com/) is installed.
+1. Follow the [Hugo installation guide](https://gohugo.io/installation/) to install Hugo and ensure [Git](https://git-scm.com/) is installed.
 2. Clone your repository to your local machine.
-3. If you forked the theme, install [Node.js][nodejs] and run `bash tools/init.sh` in the root directory to initialize the repository.
-4. Run command `bundle` in the root of your repository to install the dependencies.
+3. Run command `hugo mod get` to install the dependencies.

 ## Usage